Dherse/masterproef/content/2_ecosystem.typ

 Whether providing the user with an @api or creating a new language, it is important to consider how the user's program must be built.
 As this task can quickly become quite complex.
 Enforcing a fixed folder structure and providing a ready-made build system that handles all common building tasks can greatly improve the user experience.
 And especially the experience of newcomers as it might avoid them having to do obscure tasks such as writing their own _CMake_ files.

-=== Summary
+=== Summary <sec_ecosystem_components_summary>

 As has been shown, in order to build a complete, user friendly ecosystem, a lot of components are necessary or desirable.
 Official support for these components might be preferred as they lead to lower fracturing of their respective ecosystems.
 In @tab_ecosystem_components, an overview of components that are required, desirable or not needed, along with a short description and their applicability for different scenarios are mentioned.
 Some components are more important than others and are required to build the ecosystem.
 Most notably the compiler, hardware-programmer, and testing and simulation tools.
 Without these components, the ecosystem is not usable for hardware development.
 However, while the other components are not strictly needed, a lot of them are desirable: having proper debugging facilities makes the ecosystem easier to use.
 Similarly, having a build system can help the users get started with their projects faster.

 In @tab_ecosystem_components, there is a distinction made on the type of design that is pursued, as will be discussed in @sec_phos, this thesis will create a new hardware description language, but the possibility of creating an @api was also discussed.
-And while, an @api is not the retained solution, one can use this information for the choice of the language in which this new language, called @phos, will be implemented.
+And while an @api is not the retained solution, one can use this information for the choice of the language in which this new language, called @phos, will be implemented.
 Indeed, the same components that make @api designing easy, also make language implementation easier.
 As will be discussed in @sec_language_summary, @phos will be implemented in _Rust_.
 The language meets all of the requirement by having first party support for all of the required and desired components for an @api design.
 Additionally, its high performance and safety features make it a good candidate for a reliable implementation of the @phos ecosystem.

-#pagebreak(weak: true)

 #figurex(
     caption: [